sillsdev/libpalaso/README.Linux.txt

 ---------------------
 The palaso library has dependencies on external packages as follows:

-- libicu42
+- libicu42 (or libicu44 or libicu48 depending which is the default in the distribution)
   * For the ICU collation library

-- happycoders-libsocket
+- libicu-cil
-  * Currently used for the keyboarding / ibus implementation
+  * For the C# bindings to the ICU library

 API Policy
 ---------------------